scottag99/myhomelibrary/README.md

 1. Open terminal in same directory of this repo
 1. Execute `vagrant up`.
 This will download the pre-configured linux VM for VirtualBox and run some initialization scripts.
-1. In a browser, navigate to http://127.0.0.1:3000/ and the Dream Library splash page should render.
+1. In a browser, navigate to http://127.0.0.1:3000/ and the My Home Library splash page should render.
 1. You are now ready to code.
 To execute new migrations, gems, or restart the server, run `vagrant reload`.

 ##### Helpful commands: